-as Buyer
+as __________

-dated
+dated as of

-SEPTEMBER 9, 1999
+[DECEMBER 1, 2001]

 PURCHASE AND SALE AGREEMENT

-This Purchase and Sale Agreement (this “Agreement”), dated September 9, 1999, is by and betweenMARINER ENERGY, INC., a Delaware corporation (“Mariner”), whose address is 580 WestLake Park Blvd., Houston, Texas 77079, and BURLINGTON RESOURCES OFFSHORE INC., a Delaware corporation(“Burlington”), whose address is 400 N. Sam Houston Pkwy.
-E., Suite 1200, Houston, Texas 77060 (Mariner and Burlington are sometimes referred to herein collectively as “Sellers” and individually as a “Seller”) and MEGS, L.L.C., a Delaware limited liability company (“Buyer”), whose address is 1400 Smith Street, Houston, Texas 77002.
-Sellers and Buyer are sometimes referred to herein individually as a “Party” and collectively as the “Parties”.
+This Purchase and Sale Agreement (this “Agreement”), dated as of [December 1, 2001], is entered into by and between MEGS, L.L.C., a Delaware limited liability company (“Seller”), whose address is 1400 Smith Street, Houston, Texas 77002, a _________ corporation, and Duke Energy Field Services, Inc., whose address is 5718 Westheimer, Suite 2000, Houston, TX 77057.
+Seller and Buyer are sometimes referred to herein individually as a “Party” and collectively as the “Parties”.
 All capitalized terms used in this Agreement and the attached Exhibits and Schedules and not otherwise defined herein shall have the respective meaning set forth in Schedule 1.

 RECITALS:

-1. Sellers have proposed to design and construct, at Sellers’ expense, an eight and five-eighths inch (85/8") pipeline for natural gas gathering purposes approximately twenty nine (29) miles in length extending from the outletof Sellers’ subsea production facilities located in the Mississippi Canyon, Block 674 to the inlet of the meter station located on Marathon Oil Company’s production platform located in the South Pass, Block 89 and other facilities related thereto, all as more particularly described on Exhibit A attached hereto (the “Gathering Line Facilities”).
+WHEREAS, Seller is the owner of an eight and five-eighths inch (85/8") pipeline for natural gas gathering purposes approximately twenty nine (29) miles in length extending from the outlet of, more particularly described on Exhibit A attached hereto [description and exhibit to be prepared] (the “Gathering Line Facilities”).

-2. Promptly following the completion of construction of the Gathering Line Facilities and the commencement of operations with respect to the Gathering Line Facilities, Sellers are willing to sell to Buyer, and Buyer is willing to buy from Sellers, the Assets, on the terms and conditions hereinafter set forth.
+[Recitals on assignments of agreements to be inserted]

 NOW, THEREFORE, for good and valuable consideration, the Parties agree as follows: